SteveLauC/Notes/algorithm/algorithm-4th-edition/Ch2/merge_sort.md

             It's easy to find that `i` or `j` will be added 1 after each compare, so `(i+j)-(0+mid)` is the answer.
 The max value is `N`, in this case, when while loop exits, `i` will be `mid` and `j` will be `len`.
-The min value is `N/2`, in this case, one half is smaller than the other one, so when while loop exits, one of `i` and `j` will reach its threshold (mid or len), and the other one remains its initial value.
+The min value is `N/2`, in this case, one half is smaller than the other half, so when while loop exits, `i` or `j` will reach its threshold (mid or len), and the other one remains its initial value.

             Now that we know the maximum and minimal number of compares used